 7 Despite our simplifying assumptions, we acknowledge crosscutting cleavages as a basic tenet of political economy (Hall 1997).
 Corporatization, through increasing variation in employers' interests creates cleavages between hospitals in better and worse performing regions or between university and municipality hospitals.
 The assumption on the working conditions' gap between corporatized and non-corporatized hospitals is more empirical in nature; however, in an era of austerity, public sector in also under pressure (ETUC 2010).
-Therefore, the stylized distance between employment conditions in corporatized and non-corporatized hospitals might not be as substantial as the literature suggests.
+Therefore, the stylized distance between employment conditions in corporatized and non-corporatized hospital as the literature suggests.